EDUCBA Logo

 • Diluted EPS = 2.49

-• Computation for stock options and warrants: Under IFRS, shares outstanding is calculated by increased for an excess of a number of new converted shares over and above the no of “inferred” shares that would have to be issued at the average market price of the period for receiving the conversion proceeds.
-Consider the above example of company ABC assuming only unexercised stock options are there and other convertibles are absent.
+• Computation for stock options and warrants: Under IFRS, shares outstanding are calculated by an increase for an excess of many newly converted shares over and above the no of “inferred” shares that would have to be issued at the average market price of the period for receiving the conversion proceeds.
+Consider the above example of company ABC assuming only unexercised stock options exist and other convertibles are absent.
 The computation would be as follows:

 Increase in shares outstanding